 What to serve with this fish

-For a healthy whole grain side dish, try my Quinoa with Roasted Vegetables or Barley Salad with Roasted Carrots and Chickpeas.
+If you're looking for a healthy whole grain side dish, try my Quinoa with Roasted Vegetables or Barley Salad with Roasted Carrots and Chickpeas.
 For a more decadent side dish, try my Lemon Risotto with Peas and Asparagus.

 If you have any leftover topping from the fish, you can stir it into warm couscous and serve it with the fish.
 I especially like to use pearl (Israeli) couscous.